BirdsCanada/NatureCounts_IntroTutorial/docs/06-VisualData.md

   geom_point(aes(x = doy, y = ObservationCount))
 ```

-What you will notice is that there isn't an obvious peak in migration for this species, but a realtively constant number of individuals counted throughout the season.
+What you will notice is that there isn't an obvious peak in migration for this species, but a relatively constant number of individuals counted throughout the season.

-Next, we are interested in visually examining the mean number of migrant GRCA each year, to see if there are any noticible changes over time.
+Next, we are interested in visually examining the mean number of migrant GRCA each year, to see if there are any noticeable changes over time.
 First, we need to summarise the data:

 ```r